🔍 공개 퀴즈 검색

 1. Permanent magnet

-2. Temporary magnet created by electric current ✓
+2. Temporary magnet from current ✓

 3. Natural magnet